ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general.rst

 New module development
 ======================

-If you are creating a new module that doesn't exist, you would start working on a whole new file.
-Here is an example:
+To create a new module:

--  Navigate to the directory that you want to develop your new module in.
-E.g. ``$ cd lib/ansible/modules/cloud/azure/``
+-  Navigate to the correct directory for your new module: ``$ cd lib/ansible/modules/cloud/azure/``

 -  Create your new module file: ``$ touch my_new_test_module.py``

--  Paste this example code into the new module file: (explanation in comments)
+-  Paste this content into your new module file.
+It includes all `required Ansible documentation fields <developing_modules_documenting>` and some example code:

 .. code:: python

     #!/usr/bin/python

+    # Copyright: (c) 2018, Terry Jones <terry.jones@example.org>
+    # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)

     ANSIBLE_METADATA = {
         'metadata_version': '1.1',